Mallorca (Albéniz)

 Mallorca, Op 202 or Majorca is a composition by Isaac Albéniz.
 Since it has been transcribed for classical guitar it has become an important work for the classical guitar repertoire.
-It has been played and recorded by guitarists such as Julian Bream and John Williams and many others.
-It is generally played in the key of D minor.
+It has been played and recorded by guitarists such as Andres Segovia, Julian Bream and John Williams and many others.
+Although the original key as written for piano is F# minor, Mallorca is almost always transposed and played in the key of D minor for guitar.

 John Williams once said "I'd like to play Mallorca, a piece depicting a mysterious, beautiful island with a Moorish influence."